gorango/flowcraft/docs/api-reference/workflow.md

 } from 'flowcraft'
 ```

-## `Node<PrepRes, ExecRes, PostRes, TParams>`
+## `Node<PrepRes, ExecRes, PostRes, TParams, TContext>`

 The base class for a single unit of work.
-It is generic over its lifecycle results and its static parameters.
+It is generic over its lifecycle results, its static parameters, and its context type.

 - `PrepRes`: The type of data returned by the `prep` phase.
 - `ExecRes`: The type of data returned by the `exec` phase.
 - `PostRes`: The type of the "action" returned by the `post` phase.
 - `TParams`: **(Optional)** The type of the static parameters object for the node.
 Defaults to `Params`.
+- `TContext`: **(Optional)** The type of the context object.
+Defaults to `Context`.

 ### Constructor